 A note about re-uploading: The image will need to have an aspect ratio within the range of 4:5 (portrait) and 1.91:1 (landscape) to be sent directly.
 If you do delete and re-upload the photo for a previously scheduled post, the photo needs to be within this aspect ratio range.

-What happens if I create a video post or a multiple-image post?
+What happens if I create a gallery post?

 These posts will automatically revert to an Instagram reminder.
 You can fully plan this content from your Buffer dashboard (adding a caption with hashtags and @-mentions and setting the time you wish to post), and we will send you a push notification via the Buffer mobile app at your chosen posting time.

 Will I be able to add photo filters, geotags, or user tags to my image?

 No, these features are not available with direct scheduling at this time.
 We understand these elements may be important to you, and we’re working to come up with solutions.
 For the time being, you may go onto Instagram and make the changes manually after your image has posted.